danny-avila/LibreChat/docs/install/API & Auth/user_auth_system.md

 1. Go to [Twitter Developer Portal](https://developer.twitter.com/)
 2. Sign in and create a free account
-3. Describe all of your use cases of Twitter’s data and API (if you dont know what to write copy and paste [this](./twitter-text.md))
+3. Describe all of your use cases of Twitter’s data and API (if you don't know what to write, copy and paste [this](./twitter-text.md))
-4. In the Project & Apps tab select "Default project ...", if you want in settings modify your the project name to something like "LibreChat Login"
+4. In the Project & Apps tab, select "Default project ..."
+If you want, modify your project name to something like "LibreChat Login" in settings.
-5. Under the Default Porject... open the app (if you want, modify the App Name and upload an App Icon)
+5. Under the Default Project..., open the app.
+If you want, modify the App Name and upload an App Icon.
-6. In "User authentication settings" "click on Set up"
+6. In "User authentication settings," click on "Set up."
-7. in the App permissions select "Read" and "Request email from users", in Type of App select "Web App, Automated App or Bot"
+7. In the App permissions, select "Read" and "Request email from users."
+In Type of App, select "Web App, Automated App, or Bot."
-8. In the App Info put this and save
+8. In the App Info, put the provided information and save.
 ```
 Callback URI / Redirect URL= your-domain/oauth/twitter/callback
 Website URL= your-domain